The differences between 1-5PL service providers

 A Third Party Logistics provider supplies all these services and manages the obligations of each party from goods departure to destination.
-For example, BCR is a 3PL service provider specialising in domestic and offshore warehousing, international freight forwarding and customs brokerage, but also provides e-fulfilment, specialised export services and other supply chain management services for your business.
+For example, BCR is a 3PL service provider with locations throughout Australia including Sydney, Brisbane and Melbourne, specialising in domestic and offshore warehousing, international freight forwarding and customs brokerage, but also provides e-fulfilment, specialised export services and other supply chain management services for your business.

 4PL: Fourth Party Logistics